osmandapp/web/main/docs/user/map/tracks-and-routes/index.md

 - Go to [Add action](../widgets/quick-action.md#custom-buttons): *Menu → Configure screen → Custom buttons → Quick action → Add action → Configure map*.
 - Add one or more QA buttons to change the visibility of particular routes.

+## Types of Tracks

+OsmAnd can display several different type of routes

+[Tracks (GPX)](#tracks) - recorded or planned trip saved in [GPX-format](https://en.wikipedia.org/wiki/GPS_Exchange_Format).
+This kind of route could be imported from the external source, created in the application or recorded by user.
+GPX could contain one of 3 different types of data or all of them:
+    - Track as a line - file has ```<trkpt>``` points array, each point has location and optionally time, speed, altitude and other attributes.
+These tracks are displayed on the map as solid lines.
+    - Track as a route -  file has ```<rtept>``` points array, each point described as an intermediate point of the route.
+It depends on how points within a route should be connected either as small route segments or via straight line.
+These tracks are displayed on the map as dashed lines.
+    - Waypoints - file has ```<wpt>``` points with attributes.
+Waypoints are displayed as circular points on the map.
+You could click on them to get additional information.

 ## Tracks